 About Marqueece Harris-Dawson

-Marqueece and his wife Karrie are proud homeowners in South Los Angeles.
-They strongly believe in the community’s power to create a better tomorrow when we pull together and work hard.
+Marqueece grew up in South Los Angeles and proudly resides there with his wife Karrie.
+They strongly believe in the community’s power to create a better tomorrow through organizing and working together.